simonnickel/snap-dependencies/README.md

 > This package is part of the [SNAP](https://github.com/simonnickel/snap) suite.

-# SnapPackage
+# SnapDependencies

-Short description ...
+A simple Dependency Injection Container.

 [![Documentation][documentation badge]][documentation]